msolomon/argo/spec.md

     but less efficient for others (perhaps arrays of data with only slight duplication).
     This was rejected due to its higher complexity and somewhat low expected payoff.
     It would make an interesting prototype, one requiring interesting real-world payloads to test.
-- Compression of Argo messages is generally recommended.
-  The _Blocks_ are designed to be highly compressible.
-  - The reference implementation compares different compression schemes.
-Based on this, [Brotli](https://github.com/google/brotli) (at quality level 4) is recommended for most workloads.
-    This is a nice balance of small payloads, fast compression and decompression, and wide support.
-  - Without compression, Argo results in much smaller payloads than uncompressed JSON.
-    If CPU usage is a concern, consider using a very fast compression algorithm (e.g. LZ4).
 - The name "Argo" riffs on the pronunciation of "JSON" as "Jason," who in Greek mythology quested on a ship called the _Argo_.

 ## Ideas which did not pan out